Jump to:

 How to install a VPN for gaming?

-Pick a gaming-friendly VPN like NordVPN or Surfshark, download it, and connect to a fast server close to your game’s server.
+Pick a gaming-friendly VPN like NordVPN or ExpressVPN, download it, and connect to a fast server close to your game’s server.
 That’s it.
 For console players, you’ll need to install it on your router or share a VPN connection from your PC.
 Either way, setup is quick and painless.

 How useful was this post?